 Sean graduated from Trinity College Dublin with a BA in Economics and Political Science, and from University College Dublin with an MA in Economics.
 Previously managing editor at MoneyWeek, he manages Agora Financial’s small cap newsletters and writes Risk and Reward.
 His job is, simply, to write about the world’s most exciting investment opportunities.

 Jim is the author of the national bestsellers Currency Wars and The Death of Money.
 In addition, Jim is Chief Economist at West Shore Group and an adviser on international economics and financial threats to the Department of Defense and the US intelligence community.
 He served as facilitator of the first ever financial war games conducted by the Pentagon.
-He lives in Connecticut.
+He lives in New Hampshire.

 Our specialist in European politics, Pieter has previously worked at the Duitsland Instituut in Amsterdam, where he was the organisation’s lead researcher on Germany’s role in the Eurozone crisis.
 He went to do the mandatory stint in Brussels, where he worked for an NGO promoting entrepreneurship and the removal of barriers to starting new businesses.
 Pieter holds a BA in European Studies from Maastricht University, where he specialised in EU and British politics.
 He also holds an MA in European Culture jointly awarded by the University of Groningen and the University of Deusto in Bilbao.